 D. All shares within a share class have the same rights.
 The rights of shareholders in different share classes within a sub-fund can differ, provided that such differences have been clarified in the sales documentation for the respective shares.
 The differences between the various share classes are specified in the respective special section of the Sales Prospectus.
-Shares are issued by the Investment Company immediately after the issue price has been received for the benefit of the Investment Company.
+Shares are issued by the Investment Company immediately after the net asset value per share has been received for the benefit of the Investment Company.